-- Collection of Urine Sample; refer to Appendix 1. - The minimum volume of urine to be collected is 90 ml; if a skater is unable to provide sufficient volume of urine refer to Appendix 3 for further guidance. - The urine sample Specific Gravity (S.G.) measured with a refractometer must indicate a minimum value of 1.005.
-If no refractometer is available the minimum value of S.G.
+- Collection of Urine Sample; refer to Appendix 1. - The minimum volume of urine to be collected is 90 ml; if a skater is unable to provide sufficient volume of urine refer to Appendix 3 for further guidance. - For Samples with a minimum volume of 90ml and less than 150ml, specific gravity measured at 1.005 or higher with a refractometer, or 1.010 or higher with lab sticks.
+For Samples with a volume of 150ml and above, specific gravity measured at 1.003 or higher with a refractometer only.
+If no refractometer is available, the minimum value of S.G.
 1.010 must be measured by laboratory stick.
-If the urine does not meet the minimum Specific Gravity refer to Appendix 4 for further guidance. - Collection of Blood Sample; refer to Appendix 5 and 7.
+If the urine does not meet the minimum Specific Gravity refer to Appendix 4 for further guidance. - Collection of Blood Sample; refer to Appendix 5 and 6.

 A.11.5 If the Skater refuses to comply, this shall be noted on the Doping Control Form.
 At ISU Events, the representative of the ISU must be informed and shall decide on the further steps to be taken.
-In case of other than ISU

-Events, the information shall be addressed to the ISU Director General without delay.
+In case of other than ISU Events, the information shall be addressed to the ISU Director General without delay.
 The Skater is subject to sanctions according to Article 10 of the ISU Anti-Doping Rules.

-$\underline{A.11.6}$ The sample code numbers shall be entered on the Doping Control Form.
+A.11.6 The sample code numbers shall be entered on the Doping Control Form.